 Discover rich Aboriginal history in breathtaking Mutawintji National Park.
 Explore the Bynguano Range bush walking track, camp under the desert night sky and take a guided tour of ancient Aboriginal rock art at the Mutawintji Historic Site.

-The clear night sky just outside Broken Hill is ideal for stargazing.
-Outback Astronomy takes you on a guided tour through the Milky Way.
-Sign up for a Sky Show and unravel some of the mysteries of the universe, pinpointing some of its stars and constellations and learning about dark energy, asteroids and a few secrets about our moon.
+The night sky just outside of Broken Hill is perfect for stargazing.
+Outback Astronomy will take you on a tour through the Milky Way - sign up for a Sky Show and explore the mysteries of our Universe as you view stars and constellations, and learn about dark energy, asteroids and lunar secrets.

-A few kilometres north of Silverton the view from the Mundi Mundi Plains Lookout feels like the edge of the world.
-The hill drops away and the vast plain at your feet seems to stretch away to eternity over the sun-scorched canvas of the desert landscape.
-Visit the Mad Max Museum in Silverton, where the famous movie was filmed.
+A few kilometres north of Silverton, the view from the Mundi Mundi Plains lookout makes you feel like you’re on the edge of the world.
+The hill drops away and the vast plain at your feet seems to stretch away to eternity over a sun-scorched desert.

 Stop by the Packsaddle Roadhouse, a classic outback pub full of charm and character, located 175km north of Broken Hill on the Silver City Highway.
 Admire the collection of hats, saddles and miscellaneous equipment and meet some of the cast of regulars.

 Broken Hill is 1,150km west of Sydney.
 By road, the journey takes 13 hours.
 You can also fly into Broken Hill Airport and hire a car.
 The Outback Explorer train travels from Sydney to Broken Hill on Mondays and makes the return journey on Tuesdays.
 The trip takes 13.5 hours.
 There is a daily XPT train service to Dubbo and a connecting coach to Broken Hill, with the whole journey taking 16 hours.